INDUSTRY

 API Protection for Retail and eCommerce

 APIs have long been an integral tool for retailers and e-tailers who use them to seamlessly tie multiple e-commerce related systems together.
-Database API calls deliver browsing or search results; inventory status via an API call is displayed with a click of a mouse; loading a digital shopping cart generates an API-based checkout routine, complete with credit card validation; and a purchase initiates an email and shipping confirmation via 3rd party APIs.
+Database API calls deliver browsing or search results; inventory status via an API call is displayed with a click of a mouse; loading a digital shopping cart generates an API-based checkout routine, complete with credit card validation; and a purchase initiates an email and shipping confirmation via third-party APIs.

 In the 2021 State of API Economy published by Google, the retail and hospitality industry ranked as the #1 consumer of APIs.
 No doubt that the pandemic related shutdown is a contributing factor to the volume of API calls observed, but the fact is retail organizations have embraced APIs and will continue to do so.
 The 2021 LexisNexis cost of retail fraud report showed that the digital and mobile usage patterns influenced by the adoption of [API driven] contactless payments and mobile apps have increased, even as merchants began welcoming physical customers.
 The flip side of increased usage is a matching uptick in security risks resulting in an expanded attack surface that potentially leads to data loss, fraud or business disruption by threat actors.